paylogic/developer.paylogic.com/content/articles/tests-in-paylogic.rst

 We are using testhelper functions for creating fixtures and for populating the database with initial data after re-creating it.
-We use testhelpers instead of loading JSON or YAML fixtures because attributes of models change frequently and we decided that it would be better and more flexible to just a list of testhelpers that are called in the right order for creating initial data.
+We use testhelpers instead of loading JSON or YAML fixtures because attributes of models change frequently and we decided that it would be better and more flexible to use just a list of testhelpers that are called in the right order for creating initial data.